GPUPeople/GPUMemManSurvey/README.md

 # GPUMemManSurvey
-Evaluating different memory managers for dynamic GPU memory
+Evaluating different memory managers for dynamic GPU memory allocation.

 # Requirements
 The framework was tested on Windows 10, Arch Linux <5.9.9> as well as Manjaro <5.4>